tomaz/appledoc/Readme.txt

 1. Purpose
 ----------

-The main purpose of objcdoc utility is to generate Apple like source code documentation.
+The main purpose of appledoc utility is to generate Apple like source code documentation.
 It uses doxygen for parsing the source files and creating intermediate XML files.
 These are then eventually converted to XHTML and optionally fully indexed and browsable documentation set.
 The utility can also install the documentation set into the Xcode